 Modern Governance for Today's Leadership

-It's useful to have a governance model to ensure that an organization has the right structure in place to meet its purpose and objectives, as well as to have the right leadership and accountability in place.
+The right governance model can help an organization ensure that they have the right structure in place to meet its purpose and objectives, as well as to have the right leadership and accountability along the way.